 Having open, honest conversations about the risk of prescription drug addiction, abuse, and overdose with children is monumentally important.

-In fact, kids who learn about the risks associated with drug use from their parents are up to 50% less likely to experiment with drugs in their teen years than those who don’t.
+Kids who learn about the risks associated with drug use from their parents are up to 50% less likely to experiment with drugs in their teen years than those who don’t.

+Don’t stop with prescription drug safety.
 Be sure your kids know the dangers of abusing cough syrup and other OTC medications, as well.

 Talk to Adults in Your Kids' Lives

-Tell them about Take-Back Day and ask that they keep their medications safely stored and out of sight so that your children won’t be faced with temptation.
+Tell them about Rx Take-Back Day and ask that they keep their medications safely stored and out of sight so that your children won’t be faced with temptation.

 Talk to Elderly Family Members

-Many people assume that the older adults in their family are managing medications properly but that’s not always the case.
+Many people assume that the older adults in their family are managing medications properly, but that’s not always the case.

-Help them go through their medications and prepare for Take-Back Day, making sure that they’re clear on dosage as well as side effects and interactions issues they might expect from the medications they take.
-Then help protect them from the risk of prescription theft by making sure their medication is stored properly.
+Check in with older family members and make sure that their medications are being properly managed.
+Help them go through their medications and prepare for Take-Back Day, making sure that they’re clear on dosage as well as side effects and interaction issues they might expect from the medications they take.
+Then, help protect them from the risk of prescription theft by making sure their medication is stored properly.

 Get the Word Out